Program overview

 • Conservation Biologist: Works to protect and manage natural resources and biodiversity.

-• Environmental Health Officer: Ensures compliance with environmental regulations and public health standards.
+• Environmental Health Officer: Ensures compliance with environmental regulations and promotes public health.

-• Botanist: Studies plant species, their environments, and their ecological roles.
+• Botanist: Studies plant species, their environments, and their interactions with ecosystems.

-• Ecologist: Researches ecosystems and the interactions between organisms and their environments.
+• Ecologist: Researches the relationships between organisms and their environments, focusing on ecosystem dynamics.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.